swcarpentry/DEPRECATED-boot-camps/python/sw_engineering/README.md

 Exercise 1
 ----------

 Make a new text file called `animals.py`.
-Copy the file reading function from yesterday's IPython notebook into the file and modify it so that it returns the columns of the file as lists (instead of printing certain lines).
+Copy the file reading function from this morning's IPython notebook into the file and modify it so that it returns the columns of the file as lists (instead of printing certain lines).

+Hint: Before the loop create an empty lists like:

+    times = []
+    dates = []
+    # etc...

+In the loop use:

+    times.append(...)  # Replace the ... with the appropriate variable
+    dates.append(...)
+    # etc...

 Exercise 2
 ----------